ST10092282/POE_PART1_PROG6221/README.md

 ## Choose to Add a Recipe
 To use the other options in the main menu, you first need to add a recipe.
 Choose option 1 to add a recipe.

+## Enter the Number of Ingredients
+After choosing to add a recipe, you will be asked to enter the number of ingredients you want to add.